Dishmaster M76XL Imperial Four XL - Installation

 - Slide the free end of the plastic tube w/spring over the flared copper tube on the hose assembly.

 - Position the faucet on the sink or countertop.

 - Rotate the notched hose guide as needed so that both the copper tube and plastic tube w/spring lie in the notch.

-- Firmly tighten the nut on the notched hose guide.
+- Firmly tighten the flange nut on the notched hose guide.

-- From beneath the sink, screw a deck union locknut onto each deck union and firmly tighten while your helper holds the faucet in position.
+- Screw a deck union locknut onto each deck union and firmly tighten.

 - Reinstall the knurled cover retaining rings.

 - Slightly engage the knurl on the handle with the knurl on the hot valve stem and turn clockwise until the valve is just snug (counter-clockwise for cold side).